Contact Us

 2. Ensuring compliance: Testers can determine whether the software meets the program’s criteria and objectives.

-3. Complete testing: System testing tests the entire piece of hardware or software, allowing testers to quickly find any flaws or problems that may have slipped through integration and unit testing.
+3. Complete testing: System testing evaluates the entire system, allowing testers to quickly identify flaws or issues that may have slipped through integration and unit testing.

 4. Reducing reliance on hard-to-hire technical skills: Testers don’t need additional programming expertise to perform system testing.

-5. Accurate testing: The testing environment is similar to the production or business setting.
+5. Accurate testing: The testing environment mirrors the production or business environment.

 How is system testing done?